July 26-August 1, 2026

 Application Information

-The following documents are required of applicants: cover letter explaining your interest in the seminar, resume or curriculum vitae, copies of your unofficial transcripts, and two letters of recommendation.
-All application materials must be submitted online on or before February 15, 2023; applications received by email will not be considered.
+The following documents are required of applicants: a cover letter explaining your interest in the seminar, your resume or curriculum vitae, and two academic letters of recommendation.
+You may submit an unofficial copy of your transcript, as well as an academic writing sample, if it would add substantially to your application package.
+All application materials must be submitted online 11:59 PM EST before Monday, February 16, 2026; applications received by email will not be considered.

 Click on the button below to apply: